joffy69-2/band-milestone/README.md

 # The Real Faux Furs band website

-The fictional band (i hope, I have checked and can't find one) The Real Faux Furs (sytle: unknown) want a bespoke website to promote their assault on the upper reaches of the charts.
+The fictional band (I hope, I have checked and can't find one) The Real Faux Furs (sytle: unknown) want a bespoke website to promote their assault on the upper reaches of the charts.
 They need to enthuse their support and generate both more ticket sales and merchanising sales.
 They also want to increase the number of gigs they play.